MEMBERSHIP – to help define benefits, grow both voting and affiliate members, and provide true value for member dollars.

 JUDGING – to help further refine judging protocols and submission guidelines to enhance ACSA’s Craft Spirits Judging, identify industry experts to augment our roster of qualified judges and stewards, and provide suggestions for elevating this competition to be the best in the country.

-TECHNOLOGY – to help redesign website and keep ACSA’s technology current and relevant to maximize outreach to the alcohol beverage industry and consumers.
+TECHNOLOGY – to help redesign the ACSA website and keep ACSA’s technology current and relevant to maximize outreach to the alcohol beverage industry and consumer and increase member engagement through our social media channels and member forums.

 EDUCATION – to direct and help implement education and training for craft spirits producers through webinars, convention education, regional programs, and white papers.